kaitsull/FijiFISH/README.md

 -   To create a manual overlay image: pseudocolour according to prefered image colours and and use FIJI's `Image` -> `Overlay...` -> `Add Image`

+## `Automated Run`

+**It is suggested to only use AutoRun once you are comfortable with each individual analysis step**
+This option runs a full analysis from `Registration` -> `Segmentation -> `Quantification` with pauses for options (detailed further below)

+**TO RUN:**
+-   simply drag and drop `R1_405_DAPI.tif` into FIJI and select `Automated Run`.

+**OUTPUT:**
+-   All files and folders generated from `Registration`, `Segmentation`, `Quantification`, and `HiPlex Overlay`

 # Data Analysis
-See the [RUHi Package](https://github.com/cembrowskilab/RUHi) for how to: visualize, dimensionally reduce, and cluster this data
+See the [RUHi Package](https://github.com/cembrowskilab/RUHi) for how to: visualize, dimensionally reduce, and cluster this data!

 # Bugs and Issues
-Take a screenshot of the Log, the Debug Window, and any other relevant info or messages and send them to [*Kaitlin*](https://github.com/kaitsull) (or open up an issue in the repo) 😺
+Take a screenshot of the Log, the Debug Window, and any other relevant info or messages and open up an issue - I will try and get to it as soon as I can 😺!